BryanHerrera19/Portfolio-CustomerCalendar/Testing.md

 Our program required a way of keep track of the current date and time as well as event date and time.
 This is to compare the current day to a event in order to properly give the user reminders.
 Moreover, we also needed a way for the user to have a functioning study timer.
 To test this, we needed a way to make sure the inputs from users on the timer is valid.
 If the user input is invalid, our program should allow our user to re-enter a new value while letting them know that the current input is invalid.

+### Conditions

+As a student, I would like the ability to set my own timer for a study timer so that the study timer is more personalized and versatile.

+* The Timer must be Clear.
+* The Timer has three parts to enter: hour, minute, second.

+As a student, I would like to be reminded of upcoming events so that I can properly keep track of when events start and plan accordingly.

+* Users should have the ability to turn on or off the reminders.
+* Users should have the ability to choose what reminders should be on.

 ## Test Cases

 ### Test Cases for Reminders